 Can I take a gap year?

 We are happy to offer deferred places to applicants who have plans for a year out.
 Gap year projects in the past have included taking a job to build up financial resources, working or travelling abroad to improve language skills and experience another culture.
 Most gap year students feel they have benefited from the experience, and have no trouble getting back into the swing of academic work once they arrive; maintaining some sort of a connection with your subject is always encouraged, even if only through reading.

-What does the application process involve and how can I prepare?
+What does the application process involve?
+How can I prepare?

 You will have two interviews, one in each subject.
-When you apply, we will ask you to submit two examples of recent work, which will be available to interviewers.
 Be prepared to discuss your relevant interests and potential directions you may wish to follow.

 Applicants will also be asked to submit two pieces of written school work.
 We recommend that you keep copies of this work and re-read them along with your personal statement as they may be referred to at interview.
 More information regarding written work requirements can be found at: https://newn.cam.ac.uk/admissions/undergraduates/how-to-apply/

 Is there an Admissions Assessment for History and Politics?